adrianmhood/adrianmhood/README.md

 *Connect*

-Let's collaborate on innovative solar projects or tech ideas!
-Reach out to discuss anything related to solar technology or programming.
+I'm open to collaborate on new solar tech!
+Reach out if you have an interesting project you'd like some feedback or support with.

 <!--
 **adrianmhood/adrianmhood** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.